choffmeister/jekyll_search/README.md

   host: localhost:9200
 ```

 Now run `jekyll index` to iterate over all pages and index them with Elasticsearch.
-With `jekyll search` you can
+With `jekyll search my query`
-throw some test searches against your freshly created search index.
+you can throw some test searches against your freshly created search index.

 If you want to customize how Elasticsearch creates the search index, then provide an additional `index` property
 in your `_config.yml` (see [here][elasticsearch-createindex]: